Defective and Dangerous Products Lawyers

 If you have been harmed due to a defective/dangerous product or have lost a loved one due to such a product, you may be entitled to receive compensation for things like:

-At Brach Eichler Trial Lawyers, we cannot predict how much compensation you will receive.
+At Brach Eichler Injury Lawyers, we cannot predict how much compensation you will receive.
 If you contact us, we will provide you with a free consultation in which we will review your circumstances with you.
 If we decide you have a case and the parties involved with the product can reasonably be found liable, we will collect the necessary evidence and pursue the at-fault parties aggressively to negotiate a settlement or present your case to a jury at trial.

 Contact an Experienced Defective/Dangerous Products Attorney Today

-Brach Eichler Trial Lawyers is recognized by U.S. News and World Report as one of the region’s “Best Law Firms.”
+Brach Eichler Injury Lawyers is recognized by U.S. News and World Report as one of the region’s “Best Law Firms.”
 We have recovered over $300 million in total for thousands of clients by negotiating settlements or skillfully navigating jury trials.
 Our capable and aggressive attorneys know the proper steps to take in defective/dangerous product cases.
 We have experience with the New Jersey law that governs these cases and know how to make compelling arguments on your behalf to the responsible parties, their insurance companies, and, if necessary, to a jury.